ckeditor/ckeditor5/packages/ckeditor5-ui/docs/features/blocktoolbar.md

 category: features
 ---

 The {@link module:ui/toolbar/block/blocktoolbar~BlockToolbar} plugin provides an additional [configurable](#configuration) toolbar on the left-hand side of the content area (the gutter).
-The toolbar is represented by a button with a pilcrow (&#182;) and positioned next to the block element that the selection is anchored to (e.g. a paragraph), following the caret as the user edits the content and navigates the document.
+The toolbar is represented by a button with a pilcrow, or a paragraph mark, &#182;.
+It is positioned next to the block element that the selection is anchored to (e.g. a paragraph), following the caret as the user edits the content and navigates the document.

-Because the toolbar is always connected to the block of content, it naturally gives accommodation to the features which modify entire blocks (e.g. create headers, paragraphs) rather than inline styles (e.g. bold, italic, etc.).
+Since the toolbar is always connected to the block of content, it naturally accomodates the features that modify entire blocks (e.g. create headers or paragraphs) rather than inline styles (e.g. bold, italic, etc.).

 ## Example